 As more and more ski brands break into the backcountry ski genre, a local Utah company is doing things a bit differently.
 DPS, headquartered in Salt Lake City, has been producing carbon and carbon-hybrid skis for years.
 With the backcountry market in mind, their designers went all in when designing a quality ski worthy of the Wasatch Range.

-The Wailer 112 RP2 comes in three different construction forms: the Pure3, the Tour1, and new for 16/17, the Foundation.
+The Wailer 112 RP2 comes in three different construction forms: the Pure3, the Tour1, and the Foundation.
 For our purposes I will be discussing the characteristics of the Tour1 construction.
 For more information on the other constructions, visit the DPS website.